Touring Springfield 150 years Ago

 December 24, 1976

-This piece was my answer to the many questions that had occurred to me on my walks around Springfield.
-Judging from the reaction to the piece from readers, I was not the only one who had asked those questions.
+A poor title, really.
+The subject in fact was the Town Branch of Spring Creek that once watered the site of the future Springfield.
+The piece was my answer to the many questions that had occurred to me on my walks around the town.
+Judging from the grateful reception it got from readers, I was not the only local who had asked those questions.

 There's a place in Springfield that few people who live here have seen, although most of them have visited it hundreds, maybe thousands of times.
 The place is the valley of the Town Branch of Spring Creek, whose charms seduced a lone hunter named Elisha Kelly into settling there in 1819 and thus founding the city of Springfield.